liefery-it-legacy/it-career-ladder/engineering-roles/Principal_Developer.md

 **Source control**
 * You know how to maintain multiple branches you work on, rebase a branch, squash commits.
 * You can troubleshoot git problems of your colleagues.
+* You have an understanding about git's internal data model, how commits are stored and linked together, how to configure hooks and other advanced features.

 ## 🎯 Self management / Focus